All Episodes

 And the media keeps it alive again and again and again.

-Do you denounce them now?
+Do you denounce him now?

-Do you announce them this second?
+Do you denounce him this second?

-This is again I'm talking about the Orlando shooter.
+This is, again, I'm talking about the Orlando shooter.

 There he was on screen for everybody to see, sitting directly behind Hillary Clinton at her rally.